Soul Force in the Age of AI

 This cohort is especially for those who want to do something genuinely nourishing for themselves within a thoughtful, supportive community.

-The Challenge We’re Addressing
+The Challenge We Address

-Many of us are carrying:
+Many of us carry:

 • Fatigue from relentless news cycles of war, injustice, and polarization